Les Hauts-de-Chée

 Les Hauts-de-Chée (/fr/) is a commune in the Meuse department in Grand Est in north-eastern France.

 The former towns of Génicourt-sous-Condé, Hargeville-sur-Chée, Louppy-sur-Chée (Loppy-le-Petit) and Les Marats (Marat-la-Grande, Marat-la-Petite) were joined to Condé-en-Barrois on 20 June 1972, which subsequently changed its name to Les Hauts-de-Chée on 1 July 1972.

 Geography

 The river Chée rises in the eastern part of the commune, then flows westward through the middle of the commune, crossing through several villages and hamlets.

+Climate

+On average, Les Hauts-de-Chée experiences 49.0 days per year with a minimum temperature below 0 C, 1.5 days per year with a minimum temperature below -10 C, 7.8 days per year with a maximum temperature below 0 C, and 13.6 days per year with a maximum temperature above 30 C. The record high temperature was 39.6 C on July 25, 2019, while the record low temperature was -15.2 C on December 20, 2009.